What is a secured credit card?

 Secured cards can be a great alternative if you’re looking to improve credit and can’t get a traditional card, but you probably don’t want to use secured cards for your whole life.
 Over time and with consistent on-time payments, secured cardholders may implore their providers to either seek higher credit limits on the existing secured card or transition to an unsecured credit card.

 How to get a secured credit card

 To get a secured credit card, you apply the same way you would for a traditional credit card.
 After you submit an application for a secured credit card, issuers will typically view your credit score, which is an assessment of the applicant’s credit risk.
-Online-only banks like Chime have simplified the process to make it as painless as possible.
+Fintech companies like Chime have simplified the process to make it as painless as possible.